Weak Signal Inclusion Under Sparsity and Dependence: Simulation

-In this section, We compare the empirical performances of the new method (DCOE) with existing false negative control methods.
-Such methods are relatively limited and have only appeared recently.
-For example, the AFNC method in \cite{jeng2016rare} was proposed to control the so-called signal missing rate to detect rare variants in genome-wide association study \citep{jeng2016rare}; the MDR method in \cite{cai2016optimal} was proposed to control the so-called missed discovery rate using an empirical Bayesian approach \citep{cai2016optimal}; the AdSMR method in \cite{jeng2019efficient} focuses on controlling a FNP-based exceedance probability; and the FNC-Reg approach in \cite{JengChen2019} considers FNP control in linear regression.
+In this section, we compare the empirical performances of DCOE with existing methods that are designed to regulate false negatives.
+Such methods are relatively rare and have only appeared recently.
+For example, the AFNC method in \cite{jeng2016rare} was proposed to control the so-called signal missing rate to detect rare variants in genome-wide association study \citep{jeng2016rare}; the MDR method in \cite{cai2016optimal} was proposed to control the mean value of FNP using an empirical Bayesian approach \citep{cai2016optimal}; the AdSMR method in \cite{jeng2019efficient} focuses on controlling a FNP-based exceedance probability; and the FNC-Reg approach in \cite{JengChen2019} considers controlling FNP in linear regression.
 Among these methods, AFCN, MDR, and FNC-Reg are more comparable to DCOE because they all require the input of a user-specified control level.
-However, AFNC and MDR were developed under the independent assumption, and FNC-Reg considered specific dependence and signal sparsity conditions to facilitate accurate precision matrix estimation and bias mitigation.
-All of these methods require estimates of the number of signals.
-For a fair comparison, we implement the same estimator $\hat s = p \cdot \hat \pi_{}$ to all the methods.
+However, AFNC and MDR were developed assuming independence between variables, and FNC-Reg considered specific dependence and signal sparsity conditions to facilitate accurate precision matrix estimation and bias mitigation in linear regression.
+All these methods require estimates of the number of signals.
+For a fair comparison, we implement the same estimator $\hat s = p \cdot \hat \pi$, where $\hat \pi$ is defined in (\ref{def:hat_pi}), to these methods.